library-data-platform/ldp/ADMIN_GUIDE.md

 9\.
 "Direct extraction" of large data
 --------------------------------------

-At the time of writing (LDP 0.3), most FOLIO modules do not offer a performant method of extracting a large number of records.
+At the time of writing (LDP 0.5), FOLIO modules do not generally offer a performant method of extracting a large number of records.
 For this reason, a workaround referred to as "direct extraction" has been implemented in the LDP software that allows some data to be extracted directly from a module's internal database, bypassing the module API.
 Direct extraction is currently supported for holdings, instances, and items.
-It can be enabled by adding several values to the source configuration, for example:
+It can be enabled by adding database connection parameters to the source configuration, for example:

 ```
 {